styled-components/styled-components/CONTRIBUTING.md

 - Client-side entry point is at `styled-components/sandbox/src/browser.js`

-- Server-size entry point is at `styled-components/sandbox/src/server.js`
+- Server-side entry point is at `styled-components/sandbox/src/server.js`

 When you commit our pre-commit hook will run, which executes `lint-staged`.
 It will run the linter automatically and warn you, if the code you've written doesn't comply with our